• Slide title

 Faith and Fitness

 Are you looking for a fun, active intensive that focuses on your health and wellness?
 If so, this is the place for you!
 1 Peter 4:9-11 says: "Show hospitality to one another without grumbling.
 As each has received a gift, use it to serve one another, as good stewards of God's varied grace: whoever speaks, as one who speaks oracles of God; whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ.
 To him belong glory and dominion forever and ever.
 Amen."
 This intensive offers a combination of fitness classes, smoothie-making, devotional fellowship, dietary decision-making, and matters of the mind.
 We will blend each piece in a “stew” that allows us to lead full, healthy lives for the Lord, joyfully working to be good stewards of His gifts and grace.
-This intensive is led by Mrs. Grigsby and Mrs. Horton.
+This intensive is led by Mrs. Horton and Mrs. Herington.
 The cost is $65 for supplies and a week's membership at a local workout facility.

 Robotics